“Fire walk with me”. Cremation burial practices in Tierra Caliente, Michoacán

 © J. Szymański / PASI, zdjęcie na licencji CC BY 4.0

-Continue reading “Poles on the Fringes of Mesoamerica”
+Continue reading “Poles on the fringes of Mesoamerica”

 Newly discovered cathedral in Dongola – Polish research in Sudan